javanese-programmer/conveyor-object-detection/README.md

 | EfficientDet-Lite2 |    5.236.415   |     7.220     |      0,400      |      0,348      |
 | EfficientDet-Lite3 |    8.328.991   |     11.456    |      0,420      |      0,438      |
 | EfficientDet-Lite4 |   15.110.223   |     20.068    |      0,502      |      0,401      |

+The trained model can be retrieved from the `model` folder.
+The model name is based on the usage scenario and its variants.
+For example, the model `color_detector2.tflite` is the EfficientDet-Lite2 model trained for the color detection scenario.

 ---